 Industry Analysis & Industry Trends

-Pet ownership will continue to rise, driving revenue growth in this industry, particularly within the pet food segment.
-Further, the trend of pet indulgence is increasing the popularity of diverse pet services, such as grooming, walking and even pet therapy.
+The Pet Stores industry has grown steadily over the five years to 2015, driven by the growing number of pet owners who treat their pets like family members.
+Over the five years to 2020, pet ownership will continue to rise, driving revenue growth in this industry, particularly within the pet food segment.
+Moreover, the trend of pet indulgence is increasing the popularity of diverse pet services, such as grooming, walking and even pet therapy.
 Nonetheless, specialty pet stores continue to compete with supermarkets and big-box stores that carry large inventories of similar products at lower prices... purchase to read more

 Industry Report - Industry Investment Chapter